User Guide: Jaksta Media Recorder for Mac

 - Right-click the file for the options menu to appear

 - Select Play.
-Jaksta will open the file in the default player for that file type
+Jaksta Media Recorder will open the file in the default player for that file type p>

 - Hint: Use Preferences, Downloads to see or change folder where your saved recordings reside.

-From the Jaksta menubar, click Jaksta, Preferences.
+From the Jaksta Media Recorder menubar, click Jaksta Media Recorder, Preferences.
 Here is what you can configure:

 - Prompt to Start Monitoring as startup.
-Show the welcome screen every time you open Jaksta.
+Show the welcome screen every time you open Jaksta Media Recorder.

 - Check for Updates on Startup.
-Will check to see if there is a new version of Jaksta for Mac available to download.
+Will check to see if there is a new version of Jaksta Media Recorder for Mac available to download.

-- How Jaksta in menu bar.
-Turns on or off the display of the Jaksta icon and menu in the OSX menu bar.
+- Show Jaksta Media Recorder in menu bar.
+Turns on or off the display of the Jaksta Media Recorder icon and menu in the OSX menu bar.

 - Enable Growl support.
-Jaksta uses Growl to discreetly show you when a stream has been detected and is downloading or completed.
+Jaksta Media Recorder uses Growl to discreetly show you when a stream has been detected and is downloading or completed.
 You can turn this on or off.